atsushieno/aap-juce/README.md

 The entire AAP framework is on early development phase and not ready for any consumption yet.
 Everything is subject to change.
 Contributions are welcome but documentation is poor, and source code is ugly yet.

+It builds on Android and desktop (confirmed only on Linux so far).
+It can launch, enumerate the installed audio plugins on the system, and instantiate each plugin (only one can be instantiated), but audio inputs are not verified to work.

 ## Why JUCE?